 - WebFlow: This was introduced to me recently by a colleague who used it to build several impressive landing pages.
 It claims to provide “the power to design, build, and launch responsive websites visually while writing clean, semantic code for you” and users can get started with free templates.
 It also has a great CMS similar to Medium for creating beautiful blogs.
 My colleague used it to create his site RideWithSurf.com, which he reports took him about 16 hours end-to-end, and that “learning was cake” with its visual builder.
 Personally, I can’t wait to try it.
 Here is a great video that demonstrates its power:

-- Figma: Figma is another drag-and-drop design tool that allows you to build responsive website designs.
+- Figma: Figma is another design tool that allows you to build responsive website designs.
 You can export them as HTML/CSS or use their easy hosting tool.
 It is free to use for teams of up to two people and also offers premium options.
 While Figma seems a lot like WebFlow, it is specifically geared for design collaboration amongst teams and with clients, and beyond websites, you can also use it for designing, prototyping, and testing UI for apps.
-Because it is browser-based software that is so versatile and collaborative, it’s been called the “Google Drive of design tools.”
+Because it is a browser-based software that is so versatile and collaborative, it’s been called the “Google Drive of design tools.”
 Before you get started, check out a few tutorials to set yourself up for success: